Jean Thierry du Mont, comte de Gages: War of the Austrian Succession

+Later life

 Juan Buenaventura Thierry du Mont was after the war awarded the title of Viceroy of Navarre in 1749.
 Some 4 years later he died there, in Pamplona, 1753.
 He was much interested in paving adequately many roads used during many centuries taking particular care on any Roman remains in or around such roads.
 His tomb was moved several times, specially during the Napoleonic Wars to avoid desecration by the French Imperial soldiers.
 After two or more moves, his mausoleum was placed in the cloister of the Pamplona Cathedral, where it can be seen today.